gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 * Free to use for personal/commercial project (seriously great free tier)
 * Push button HTTPS via Let’s Encrypt built in
 * Fast Global CDN
-* Support for Custom Domains
+* Support for custom domains
-* Atomic Deploys
+* Atomic deploys
 * A crazy-cool, integrated build engine
 * [And a lot more....](https://www.netlify.com/features/)
 * Did I mention you get all this for FREE?